-As of August 31, 2021, the Company had not yet commenced operations.
-All activity for the period from August 6, 2021 (inception) through August 31, 2021 relates to the Company's formation and the proposed initial public offering ("Proposed Public Offering"), which is described below.
+As of December 31, 2021, the Company had not yet commenced operations.
+All activity for the period from August 6, 2021 (inception) through December 31, 2021 relates to the Company's formation and the proposed initial public offering ("Proposed Public Offering"), which is described below.
 The Company will not generate any operating revenues until after the completion of a Business Combination, at the earliest.
 The Company will generate non-operating income in the form of interest income from the proceeds derived from the Proposed Public Offering.
 The Company has selected December 31 as its fiscal year end.

 The Company's Sponsor is ATAC Sponsor LLC, a Delaware limited liability company (the "Sponsor").
-The Company's ability to commence operations is contingent upon obtaining adequate financial resources through a proposed public offering (the "Proposed Public Offering") of 20,000,000 units (each, a "Unit" and collectively, the "Units") at \$10.00 per Unit (or 23,000,000 units if the underwriters' over-allotment option is exercised in full), which is discussed in Note 3, and the sale of 6,000,000 warrants (or 6,600,000 warrants if the underwriters' over-allotment option is exercised in full) (each, a "Private Placement Warrant" and collectively, the "Private Placement Warrants"), each exercisable to purchase one Class A ordinary share at \$11.50 per share, at a price of \$1.00 per Private Placement Warrant in a private placement to the Sponsor and Maxim Group LLC ("Maxim"), the representative of the underwriters, that will close simultaneously with the Proposed Public Offering.
+The Company's ability to commence operations is contingent upon obtaining adequate financial resources through a proposed public offering (the "Proposed Public Offering") of 20,000,000 units (each, a "Unit" and collectively, the "Units") at \$10.00 per Unit (or 23,000,000 Units if the underwriters' over-allotment option is exercised in full), which is discussed in Note 3, and the sale of 6,425,000 warrants (or 7,100,000 warrants if the underwriters' over-allotment option is exercised in full) (each, a "Private Placement Warrant" and collectively, the "Private Placement Warrants"), each exercisable to purchase one Class A ordinary share at \$11.50 per share, at a price of \$1.00 per Private Placement Warrant in a private placement to the Sponsor that will close simultaneously with the Proposed Public Offering.